23 Best Business Blog Examples In 2024

 Built with: Shopify

-Mani Life’s header disappears when you start scrolling but comes back as soon as you start scrolling back.
+Mani Life’s header disappears when you start scrolling but comes back as soon as you stop scrolling.
 This creates a more pleasant, distraction-free experience that contributes to better UX.

-What’s also handy is the “related products” section below each post so that everyone can continue shopping or go back to the blog’s home page.
+What’s also handy is the “related products” section below each post, where everyone can continue shopping or return to the blog’s home page.

 Note: A header that hides and shows depending on the scrolling movement can boost user experience.